Netherlands Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of EU/EEA countries and certain third countries can enter the Netherlands without a visa for short stays
+Citizens of EU/EEA countries and select visa-waiver nations may enter the Netherlands without prior arrangements

-Citizens of countries not on the visa-exempt list must obtain a Schengen visa before traveling to the Netherlands
+Citizens of countries not on the visa-exempt list must obtain a Schengen short-stay visa

 Arrival Process